calculuswhiz/flightsim-and-jetsim/README.md

         - You have limited fuel, which has mass.
 Running out of fuel will kill the thrust output.
         - Aerodynamic forces will be at play.
 (Weight, lift, thrust, drag).
         - Crashing into the ocean will terminate the simulation.
         - Flying out of bounds will terminate the simulation.
+(Boundaries are marked by mega-sized, ridiculously-colored triangles.)
         - You have momentum.
 Turning right around will cause a stall and will more than likely prove fatal.
         - Weight varies with mass, always pointing down.
         - Thrust is controlled by user input.
 Always points forward.